-Covered in chocolate icing and decorated with sweets, this cake is perfect for a children's birthday party.
+Covered in sticky icing and decorated with sweets, this chocolate cola cake is perfect for a children's birthday party.

 Preheat the oven to 170C/325F/Gas 3.